Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This preference determines if URLs in the OPAC will open in a new window or not.
 When clicking on a link in the OPAC, a patron does not need to worry about navigating away from their search results.

-`OPACUserCSS <#OPACUserCSS>`__
+.. _opacusercss-label:

+OPACUserCSS
 ''''''''''''''''''''''''''''''

 Asks: Include the following CSS on all pages in the OPAC